MillerRabin/async-content-loader/readme.md

-# Content-Loader
+# Async-Content-Loader

-Library for content managing in browser environment
+Library for content managing in browser environment.
+It has no dependencies.

 ## Install
 ```bash